 Ireland’s only fjord is a glacial valley flooded by the sea that extends from the mouth of the Erriff river to the east of Leenane for about 15 km to the west.
 With an average depth of 45 m, its shallow and sheltered coastal waters are home to a varied coastal community that includes seabirds and otters but also sea mammals like dolphins and seals.
 Even basking sharks are sometimes sighted at the mouth of the bay.
 A large fishing fleet was present during the Herring boom at the turn of the 20th century, however it did not recover from its stock collapse 50 years ago.
 Today, a large shellfish farm occupies the centre of the fjord and supplies the area with fresh mussels, oysters, surf clams and razor clams.

-This is a rare coastal habitat only found on the west coasts of Ireland and Scotland, that formed from the interplay of blown sands and broken molluscs shells.
+This is a rare coastal habitat only on the west coasts of Ireland and Scotland, that formed interplay of blown sands and broken molluscs shells.
 This result in a fertile calcareous coastal plain that has been widely used for cultivation in the past.